The Art of Living at the Peak

 - White Wine (Apremont) 0.4L

-- * Don't forget the garlic clove and the stale bread!
+- * Don't forget the garlic clove and stale bread!

-Beyond cheese, Savoy is full of exceptional products.
-Mountain honey, harvested at over 1000 meters above sea level, offers rare notes of rhododendron and fir of unique complexity.
-Cured meats, such as smoked Savoy raw ham or Diots (local sausages), are the result of ancestral curing expertise.
+Beyond cheese, Savoie is full of exceptional products.
+Mountain honey, harvested at over 1000 meters altitude, offers notes of rhododendron and fir of rare complexity.
+Cold meats, such as smoked Savoie raw ham or Diots (local sausages), are the result of ancestral curing expertise.

-Lake fish (Geneva, Annecy, Bourget) also hold a special place.
-Fera and arctic char are served in the best gourmet addresses in the region.
+Lake fish (Geneva, Annecy, Bourget) also hold a prominent place.
+Féra and Arctic char are served in the best gourmet addresses of the region.
 To discover where to buy these gems directly, consult our guide Where to find regional products.

 The Crozet

-Small square pasta made with buckwheat or soft wheat, the crozet is the emblem of Tarentaise.
-Ideal in a gratin (croziflette).
+Small square pasta made of buckwheat or soft wheat, the crozet is the emblem of Tarentaise.
+Ideal in gratins (croziflette).

-Created in 1358 for Count Amédée VI, this airy sponge cake contains no added fat.
+Created in 1358 for Count Amadeus VI, this airy sponge cake contains no added fat.
 A cloud of sweetness.

 Learn how to make it →Génépi

-An emblematic liqueur macerated from a rare plant growing on moraines, it traditionally ends festive meals.
+Emblematic liqueur macerated from a rare plant growing on moraines, it traditionally concludes festive meals.

 Learn more →What enthusiasts are saying

-"Savoyard cuisine is not just about melted cheese.
+"Savoyard cuisine isn't just about melted cheese.
 It's the poetry of the alpine pastures on a plate.
 On this site, I found my grandmother's exact steps for tartiflette."

 Marc-André V.